Download This Sample

 Old Havana encompasses the downtown area of Havana, Cuba.
 It is one of the 15 municipalities in Havana, and contains the core of the original city of Havana.
 It is known for its bright colors and rich cultural heritage.
 Old Havana became a UNESCO World Heritage Site in 1982.

-See the fact file below for more information on the Old Havana or alternatively, you can download our 21-page World Heritage Sites: Old Havana worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Old Havana or alternatively, you can download our 23-page Old Havana worksheet pack to utilise within the classroom or home environment.

 Key Facts & Information